 If you can visualise yourself working with children and families, this engaging course will prepare you for a future working within a range of childcare contexts.

-You may then progress onto Higher Education or teacher Training, including a range of degree programmes.
+You may then progress to Higher Education or Teacher Training, including a range of degree programmes.
 Alternatively you could gain employment within the Early Years sector as an Early Years Practitioner.

 What will I study?

 Unit 2: Development of Children’s Communication, Literacy and Numeracy Skills.
 Exam 3 hrs

 Unit 3: Play and Learning